un-pogaz/Now-Playing-in-Texts/readme.txt

 -------------------------
 Installation Instructions

 Place the "Now Playing in Texts.lua" file in the corresponding folder and restart VLC or reload plugin extensions.
+Then, go to the "View" section of the menu bar and click on "Now Playing in Texts v2".
+If a check mark appear to the side of the entry, this means that the plugin is active.

 Linux:
 Current User: ~/.local/share/vlc/lua/extensions/